devx-cafe/devx.world/_events/2024/mar/flowtech.md

 ---
-title: 'Hackathon: FlowTech, hacking snippets that will automate your daily workflow'
+title: 'Hackaton: FlowTech, hacking snippets that will automate your daily workflow'
 layout: event2
-excerpt: 'At this hackathon, we will introduce the concept "Flowtech" and discuss and demonstrate short code snipptes with a huge effect.
+excerpt: 'At this hackaton, we will introduce the concept "Flowtech" and discuss and demonstrate short code snippets with a huge effect.
 Bring your laptop and hack along.'
 share: false
 header:
   teaser: /assets/images/events/flowtech-hack.png
-sidebar:
-  - text: "[Sign up](https://www.eventbrite.dk/e/795911511757){: .btn .btn--success target='_blank'}"
 event:
   date: 2024-03-28
   image: /assets/images/events/flowtech-hack.png